-- Prior to your departure, register for the state department Smart Traveler Enrollment Program (STEP).
+- Prior to your departure, register for the State Department's Smart Traveler Enrollment Program (STEP).
 This free service is specifically geared toward students living or traveling in a foreign country.
 STEP allows you to enter information about any upcoming trips abroad so that the Department of State can better assist you in an emergency.
-Also, by providing your email address, you will be added to a consular listsery to receive local security updates related to road closures, transportation strikes, civil unrest, etc. - Review travel websites, consular reports, and the Department of State Country Information before traveling.
+By providing your email address, you will also be added to a consular listsery to receive local security updates related to road closures, transportation strikes, civil unrest, etc. - Review travel websites, consular reports, and the Department of State country information before traveling.
 Be mindful that a normally peaceful place can erupt in violence due to protests, elections, or other current events.
-Public opinion about Americans can change quickly around the world depending on current events and U.S. actions, so keep up on what is

-- going on around your region of the world and back home in the U.S. - Inquire with the U.S. Consulate before you leave home or as you enter a large city about any local unrest or for advice about areas to avoid. - If you have the opportunity to travel during your program, e-mail your travel itinerary and details to your Faculty Director and to your Study Abroad Office International Coordinator.
+Public opinion about Americans can change quickly around the world depending on current events and U.S. actions, so keep up on what is going on around your region of the world and back home in the U.S. - Inquire with the U.S. Consulate before you leave home or as you enter a large city about